fauna-labs/db-migration-tool/README.md

 ### 2. Synchronization

 > [!NOTE]
-> If you paused writes to your database before the snapshot time, this script is not needed to because no data needs to be synchronized.
+> If you paused writes to your database before the snapshot time, and intend to keep it paused for the duration of the migration, this script is not needed to because no data needs to be synchronized.
 You can skip to Application cutover.

 The script is [idempotent](https://en.wikipedia.org/wiki/Idempotence), so it can safely be run multiple times.
 We recommend running the script at least once before pausing writes for your application to cutover.
 This gives you the chance to monitor the time it takes to perform the sync operation and plan ahead.